THE WAY OF SWORD AND BOW

 Holding the great bow of Upanishadic wisdom,

-the aspirant should fix the arrow of mind, sharpened with meditation, on its target.
+the aspirant should fix the arrow of mind,

 Draw the string with full absorption and shoot at the target.